-How to Shut Off Your Natural Gas in an Emergency
+How to Shut Off your Natural Gas

 Step 1: Locate Your Natural Gas Meter